gangsank/cs104/hw6/README.md

 For problem 4, a function called candidates within search.cpp file does it.

-For problem 5, to compile, type make search
+For problem 5, to compile, type make search.